 - Turbines will be spaced approximately 1/4 mile apart

 - Existing high-voltage power lines and highways would limit the need for new infrastructure

-- Up to 25 modern, slow-spinning wind turbines (may be up to 550 feet from base to tip, spinning at an average rate of about 15 RPM)
+- Up to 25 modern, slow-spinning wind turbines, spinning at an average rate of about 15 RPM

 - Power will be delivered into the Virginia electrical grid

 - Up to 250 FTE jobs and significant local spending during construction

 - Approximately 7 full-time jobs created for operations and maintenance

 - Would represent a significant investment in the local economy, with revenues for property owners, local government services, and schools for 30 years

 - Provide $20-$25 million in state and county tax revenue over the life of the project